The landscape of QCD axion models

-This is known as the HB bound,\footnote{This bound was slightly updated in reference~\cite{Straniero:2015nvc} to $g_{a\gamma}<0.66\times 10^{-10}\,\ \textrm{GeV}^{-1} ~(95 \% \,\ \textrm{CL}) \,\ .$ } since by neglecting the axion-electron coupling we are essentially ignoring the RGB evolution.
+This is known as the HB bound, since by neglecting the axion-electron coupling we are essentially ignoring the RGB evolution.
 In addition to the result in \eqn{eq:g_agamma_HB_2sigma}, the analysis in~\cite{Ayala:2014pea} inferred an $ R $ parameter somewhat larger than observed, indicating a 2$ \,\sigma $ preference for a small, non-vanishing axion-photon coupling, later confirmed in~\cite{Straniero:2015nvc} using an updated value of the He abundance~\cite{Izotov:2014fga,Aver:2015iza}.
 The result,

 is known as the HB hint.\\

 \emph{Massive Stars.} Further insights on the axion-photon coupling can be extracted from the analysis of intermediate mass stars, $ M\sim 8-12 M_{\odot} $~\cite{Friedland:2012hj,Carosi:2013rla}.
 As discussed at the beginning of this section, the (core) He burning stage of these stars is characterized by a migration towards the blue (hotter) region of the CMD and back.
 This journey is known as the \textit{blue loop}.
 The existence of the loop is corroborated by many astronomical observations.
 In particular, this stage is essential to account for the observed Cepheid stars (see, e.g., \cite{kippenhahn}).
 The disappearance of the blue loop stage in the luminosity ranges where Cepheid stars are observed is forbidden~\cite{Carosi:2013rla}.
 A nonvanishing axion-photon coupling would reduce the time a star spends in the blue loop stage and, consequently, the number of \emph{blue} versus \emph{red} stars of a given luminosity.
 According to the analysis in~\cite{Friedland:2012hj}, based on numerical simulations of solar metallicity stars in the $ 8-12 M_{\odot} $ mass range, a coupling larger than $ \approx 0.8\times 10^{-10} {\rm GeV}^{-1} $ would cause the complete disappearance of the blue loop.
 The result is comparable to the globular cluster bound.
 Somewhat lower values of $g_{a\gamma} $ might help explaining the observed deficiency of blue with respect to red supergiants discussed, e.g., in~\cite{McQuinn:2011bb}.
 The numerous uncertainties in the microphysics and in the numerical description of the blue loop stage have not permitted a more quantitative assessment of this possibility~\cite{Giannotti:2015dwa}.